Bortrex/RL-Lunar_Lander-NoGrad/README.md

 ## Results

-The model stabilises after 80 episodes.
+The model stabilises after 60 episodes.
+An episode is considered a solution if it scores at least 200 points.

 <img src="https://github.com/user-attachments/assets/3669ba23-f1b3-42e2-a984-0d3350d36e62" width="800" height="400">